Programme 'Growing Up Together – Count Us In' is focused on parents and their children alike.

 Workshops for children are attended by 4-10 children.
 The main form of work is play, either structured or free.
 Learning through play includes occasional songs, toys, materials and activities involving movement, and some activities practising routine.

 The 'Growing Up Together – Count Us In' programme was launched in 2017 by the experienced leaders of the 'Growing Up Together' programme.
-In 2018, the leaders, in collaboration with parents and children, participated in the first experimental implementation of the Programme in eleven family centres in one children's home, one kindergarten and one social co-operative.
-The second experimental implementation will take place in 2019 in the family centres and social welfare centres throughout Croatia.
+In 2018, the leaders, in collaboration with parents and children, participated in the first experimental implementation of the Programme in 11 family centres, in one children's home, one kindergarten and one social co-operative.
+The second experimental implementation took place in 2019 in 9 family centres, of which 4 also participated in the first experimental implementation of the Programme, and 5 social welfare centres throughout Croatia.
 The Programme will be finalized in 2020.